Curriculum from Western Dairy

 Farm to Table Curriculum for Ag Programs

 The Dairy Value Chain, Dairy Farm to Table Curriculum was a collaboration and joint effort between Colorado State University Ag Education program, Colorado FFA Foundation and Western Dairy Association.
 This inquiry and experiential curriculum was pilot-tested by several Colorado Ag teachers and introduces students to many facets of the dairy industry.
-It has now been used by more than 40 classrooms nationwide.
 Click here to learn more.

 In the spirit of Western Dairy’s educational focus, we have many classroom activities to help you teach any age of learner about dairy foods – from making butter or ice cream, to learning about calcium intake, healthy snacks and how much sugar and other nutrients are in various beverages with Think Your Drink.